 5. any restraint forms completed in connection with any person with a disability who is involved in the matter under investigation;

-6. personnel records, including but not limited to, documents regarding employee disciplinary action, employee evaluations, employee training, employment application and an employee's medical information that is "plainly not irrelevant" to either the allegation of abuse being investigated by the Commission or to the Commission's ability to ensure appropriate protective services to the alleged victim of abuse;
+6. personnel records, including but not limited to, documents regarding employee disciplinary action, employee evaluations, employee training, employment application and an employee's medical information that is plainly not irrelevant to either the allegation of abuse being investigated by the Commission or to the Commission's ability to ensure appropriate protective services to the alleged victim of abuse;

 7. any policies, procedures or guidelines of the state agency or of the service provider involved in the matter under investigation or employing the alleged abuser;